GameBrief · General

 Black Jacket reframes blackjack as a deckbuilder.
 You are a soul stuck in hell, condemned to play cards against demonic opponents, working toward the one escape route available: accumulate enough Soul coins to bribe the ferryman for passage out.

 Mi'pu'mi Games GmbH developed it; Skystone Games published it.
-It launched May 12, 2026 at 89% Very Positive across 567 reviews, with a free demo on Steam.
+It launched May 12, 2026 and sits at Very Positive across over 1,000 reviews, with a free demo on Steam.
 This Black Jacket guide covers the systems that take the game from "blackjack but hell-themed" to something genuinely strategic.

 Every run starts with a suit selection screen.
 You pick 3 suits from 8; those 3 suits form the backbone of your deck (each suit provides cards for several number values).
 The choice is permanent for the run.